- Patrick Drahi’s Altice UK stops short of a takeover bid, but increases holding to 18%.

 - Takeover not Drahi’s ‘intention’, but caveats are in place.

 In a note to the London Stock Exchange, Altice UK confirmed it was not currently interested in a takeover bid in BT despite the increase in shareholding.
-The company “does not intend to make an offer”, the statement read.
+The business “does not intend to make an offer”, the statement read.

 “ We are pleased to take this opportunity to increase our shareholding in BT.
 Over recent months we have engaged constructively with the Board and Management of BT and look forward to continuing that dialogue. ”